 # maldet --restore /usr/local/maldetect/quarantine/FILENAME

-4. How to setup Email Alert
+4. How to setup Email Alert on Maldet?

 Open the configuration file (/usr/local/maldetect/conf.maldet) using your favorite editor (vi, vim, nano etc…) and follow the setting below:

 ----------------Email Alert---------------- #[0 = disabled, 1 = enabled] email_alert=0 #The subject line for email alerts email_subj="maldet alert from $(hostname)" # The destination addresses for email alerts # [ values are comma (,) spaced ] email_addr="email@example.com" --------------------------------------------